Layr-Labs/eigenlayer-contracts/docs/AVS-Guide.md

 # Purpose
 This document aims to describe and summarize how actively validated services (AVSs) building on EigenLayer interact with the core EigenLayer protocol.
 Currently, this doc explains how AVS developers can use the APIs for:
 - enabling operators to opt-in to the AVS,
-- enabling operators to withdraw stake from AVS, and
+- enabling operators to opt-out (withdraw stake) from the AVS,
+- enabling operators to update their amount staked into the AVS after they are delegated more on eigenlayer, and
 - enabling AVS to freeze operators for the purpose of slashing (the corresponding unfreeze actions are determined by the veto committee).

 We are currently in the process of implementing the API for payment flow from AVSs to operators in EigenLayer.
 Details of this API will be added to this document in the near future.